-Now more than ever before, victims of sexual abuse and sexual assault can access the civil justice system in New Jersey to hold abusers and the institutions that enabled them accountable This post will explain how sex abuse victims can bring civil lawsuits in New Jersey and get compensation.
+Now more than ever, victims of sexual abuse and sexual assault can access the civil justice system in New Jersey to hold abusers and the institutions that enabled them accountable.
+This post will explain how sex abuse victims can bring civil lawsuits in New Jersey and get compensation.
 We will discuss the newly amended statute of limitations for sex abuse civil cases in New Jersey.
-Finally, we will examine the potential settlement value of these cases and look at recent settlements and verdicts in New Jersey sex abuse lawsuits.
+Finally, we will examine these cases’ potential settlement value and recent settlements and verdicts in New Jersey sex abuse lawsuits.

 How Does New Jersey Define Sex Abuse?

-Sexual abuse and sexual assault are defined by New Jersey criminal law statutes.
-Under New Jersey law, sexual abuse is defined as intentional sexual contact (either directly or through clothing) of the intimate parts for the purpose of degrading or humiliating the victim or sexually gratifying the abuser.
+New Jersey criminal law statutes define sexual abuse and sexual assault.
+Under New Jersey law, sexual abuse is defined as intentional sexual contact (either directly or through clothing) of the intimate parts for degrading or humiliating the victim or sexually gratifying the abuser.
 This definition covers everything from forcible rape to indecent exposure.

 The critical element that defines all types and categories of sexual abuse or assault is the lack of consent.
-In the absence of consent, any form of sexual contact is actionable as sexual abuse or assault.
+Without consent, any form of sexual contact is actionable as sexual abuse or assault.
 Children (under the age of 18) lack the legal capacity to give consent to sexual contact.
 Therefore, any intentional sexual contact by an adult with a minor is necessarily considered sexual abuse.

 Holding Third Parties Liable for Sexual Abuse in New Jersey

-Anyone who has been sexually abused or assaulted has the right to file a civil lawsuit and seek compensation.
+Anyone sexually abused or assaulted has the right to file a civil lawsuit and seek compensation.
 Victims can file civil lawsuits for sexual abuse even if they did not press criminal charges and even if they never told anyone about the abuse.

-The real goal in a sexual abuse civil lawsuit is going after a third party who can be held liable for the abuse.
+The real goal of a sexual abuse civil lawsuit is to go after a third party who can be held liable for the abuse.
 Third parties can be held liable in a civil sex abuse lawsuit if you can show that they were negligent and that this negligence allowed the abuse to happen.

-For example, if you were abused by a teacher at your school, the school could potentially be liable for negligently failing to stop the abuse or investigate prior complaints against the teacher.
+For example, if a teacher abused you at your school, the school could potentially be liable for negligently failing to stop the abuse or investigate prior complaints against the teacher.

 New Jersey Statute of Limitations for Sex Abuse Lawsuits

-A statute of limitations is a legal deadline that sets a limit on how long prospective plaintiffs can wait before filing a civil lawsuit.
+A statute of limitations is a legal deadline that limits how long prospective plaintiffs can wait before filing a civil lawsuit.
 If a plaintiff does not file suit before the statute of limitations expires, their claims will be barred.